 Job #2.
 Keep the Event on Schedule

-One of the most important jobs of a corporate MC is to keep everything on schedule.
+One of the most important jobs of a corporate Master of Ceremonies is to keep everything on schedule.

 When the event is behind schedule, the MC will use shorter transitions and adjust breaks accordingly.
 When the event is ahead of schedule or there is some sort of delay, the MC will fill time and keep the audience engaged while everything is set up correctly.